Digitizing VHS Done Right: What to Buy (and What to Avoid)

 You should clean your VCR heads before starting, especially if your VCR hasn’t been used in years.
 If you’re playing very old tapes, it’s not a bad idea to clean them periodically (every dozen tapes).
 Here’s a Lifewire article on cleaning your VCR heads.

+Capture at full NTSC/PAL resolution in a lossless or very-high-bit-rate format.
 You can compress later if needed.
 However, if you’re making archival copies, you should keep the highest quality master copies that space allows.
+Storage is inexpensive, and even high-resolution captures of VHS tapes are less than 5 GB for two hours of content.
 Keep your files stored in a lossless or high-quality format.

 Back up your digital files